 Manuscripts submitted for publication in Geochimica Brasiliensis should not have been published previously or being considered for publication in any other scientific journal.
-The content of articles, reviews and notes is the sole responsibility of the respective author(s) including any conflict of interests with other people or organizations.
+The content of research articles, reviews and notes is the sole responsibility of the respective author(s) including any conflict of interests with other researchers or organizations.

-All contributions are subject to peer review.
+All contributions are subject to double-blind peer review.

 2 REVIEW ARTICLES

 Review Articles are published by invitation.
 Their purpose is to communicate progress in a specific field of geochemistry, with the objective of providing a critical account of the state of the art from the point of view of the highly qualified and experienced specialist.
-Review articles are limited to 40 pages and must be organized as a common article (see item 1).
+Review articles are limited to 40 pages and must be organized as a Research Article (see STRUCTURE AND FORMATING - Item 6 below).

 3 BOOK REVIEWS